 This blog is about the ups and downs, and the nears and fars of my life.
 It is not a source of knowledge or wisdom; it is just a source of experience, opinion and occasionally some cynicism.
 Perhaps “occasionally” is the wrong word, though.

 Outside of 9-5, I fill my time with photography, personal website coding, and composing some very bad music.
-My photography has been mainly a collaborative effort between me and my best friend, my beloved dog Maisie, and almost all the photographs I took between 2010 and 2022 were while out walking with her.
+For more than a decade, my photography was a collaborative effort between me and my best friend, my beloved dog Maisie, and almost all the photographs I took between 2010 and 2022 were while out walking with her.
 She was the driving force and motivation that I needed to get out at all, and it was rare that she was not beside me.
 Maisie passed away on 29th March 2022.
 This website and all its content is dedicated to her memory.

 About my photography

-I acquired my first film SLR camera in 1981 at the age of 15 and have been an amateur enthusiast ever since.
-I have invested in several camera systems over the years including Zenith, Praktica, Olympus, Minolta, Pentax and Canon.
+I acquired my first film SLR camera, a Zenit-E, in 1981 at the age of 15 and have been an amateur enthusiast ever since.

 About this site